LWJGL/lwjgl3-www/README.md

 Other LWJGL subdomains:

 - The website for LWJGL 2 can be found [here](https://github.com/LWJGL/lwjgl-www).
+A static copy of the old LWJGL website is now hosted directly from S3
 - The blog is [Ghost](https://ghost.org/).
 - The forum is [SMF](http://www.simplemachines.org/).
-- The wiki for LWJGL 2 is [MediaWiki](https://www.mediawiki.org/).
+- The wiki for LWJGL 2 was [MediaWiki](https://www.mediawiki.org/).
+A static copy of the old LWJGL wiki is now hosted directly from S3.

 ### App Configuration

-Place a JSON file in the root directory named config.json
+Place a JSON file in the root directory named config.json with the following contents.
+Additional settings are automatically populated when the project is built for production.

 ```json
 {